-Well folks I could not resist.
-It’s back to snook fishing.
+Well folks, I could not resist.
+It’s time for some snook fishing tips.
 Why?
 Because it's that magical time of the year when BIG snook are cruising the beaches and passes!
-If you put your time in on the water this month, a 40 incher should be an achievable goal.
+If you put your time in on the water for the next couple of months, a 40 incher should be an achievable goal.
 There have been so many big snook showing up that its almost impossible not to run into one sooner or later if you're fishing in these areas.
 We're getting double and triple hook ups some days.

 Quite a feat on light tackle.
 It’s been that way on most of my fishing trips, a large snook is at least hooked.
 I say hooked because hooking a big snook and getting him to the boat are two different things.
 What does it take to hook and bring a big snook to the boat?
 Here are a few answers.
 I call them "The 6 rights".

 Here's a photo of one of our triple hook up days!